How to Select the Best Customer Experience Management Software

 Customer Experience Management’s Continued Evolution

 With these new survey tools, methods, and partnerships in hand, brands rolled up their sleeves and got creative in the pursuit of feedback.
-Whether it was promising a free soda upon survey completion or a discount the next time customers came in, countless organisations spent the 2000s attempting to gather as much feedback as possible.
+Whether it was promising a free soda upon survey completion or a discount the next time customers came in, countless organizations spent the 2000s attempting to gather as much feedback as possible.

 At this point, the terms “customer experience” and “customer experience management” weren’t as ubiquitous as they are now.
-Rather, a lot of organisations and the vendors that provided survey tools used phrases like “brand protection” to describe why it was important to adopt an approach like this.
+Rather, a lot of organizations and the vendors that provided survey tools used phrases like “brand protection” to describe why it was important to adopt an approach like this.
 Over time, though, the term “customer experience” became a mainstay of this discipline, and terms like “customer experience management” soon followed.
 Because of the employee experience approach we mentioned earlier, it’s common nowadays for this science to be referred to simply as experience management (XM).

 The Rise of Big Data Within Customer Experience Management

 This was about the point that the term “big data” entered the experience conversation, and it became a bylaw of experience programs throughout the late 2000s and early 2010s.
-Having a ton of data was suddenly all the rage, and organisations spent a great deal of time and money gathering mountains of it in pursuit of better customer experience management.
+Having a ton of data was suddenly all the rage, and organizations spent a great deal of time and money gathering mountains of it in pursuit of better customer experience management.
 Frankly, there was no tech or business problem that a lot of brands thought they couldn’t solve just by throwing data at it.

 However, this is the part of the story where the customer experience management revolution ended up stalling out for a lot of brands.
 They’d gathered lots of data, yes, but what a lot of these brands and the vendors that partnered with them didn’t quite grasp at the time is that big data alone cannot solve your business and customer experience problems.
 Nonetheless, big data remained the north star of many experience programs, which, frankly, is why a large number of them failed.